tzero86/CypressAxe/README.md

 ## Getting better test results

 In order to get better results out of the automated testing we configured using Cypress and Axe-core, we need to do some tweaking.
 We need to add some code in order for Cypress to be able to log the results from Axe in a more user-friendly-shareable format.
 Open the following file: `cypress/plugins/index.js`, notice this is not the same file we edited before.
 Once opened we'll be adding the following piece of code.
-This code will create a custom command and two helper functions that will pretty-formatt the test results so the results can be easily reviewed in both console and the Cypress runner.
+This code will create a custom command and two helper functions that will pretty-format the test results so the results can be easily reviewed in both console and the Cypress runner.

 The custom command connects all the parts and will let us even further simplify our tests, since we can focus just on the logic required for the test itself leaving all helper functions under cypress configuration files.
-Then by calling this single command called `testAccessibility`, the code will automatically take care of instructing Cypress to navigate to the target page, will inject Axe into the page and then run the Axe-Core tests for WCAG A and AA tests automatically.
+Then by calling this single command called `testAccessibility`, the code will automatically take care of instructing Cypress to navigate to the target page, will inject Axe into the page and then run the Axe-Core tests for [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) A and AA tests automatically.

 ```js
 // FILE: cypress/plugins/index.js